johngarrett/bitbucket-tracker/content.md

-#### General

-I use bitbucket at work, watching my contribution graph die out was stressing me out. instead of working more, i just imported obsficated commits from bitbucket. yes, i'm that vain.

 **This is a mock repository.**

 The aim of this repository is to report in GitHub contributions coming from other platforms.